ironsheep/P2-FLASH-FS/README.md

 - [The flash_fs Object I/F Documentation](flash_fs.txt) - the object interface with documentation for each public method
 - [SPI FLASH Datasheet](./DOCs/W25Q128JV-210823.pdf) - our FLASH Chip Datasheet
-- [FS Theory of Operations](THEOPS.md) - a detailed description of key concepts of this filesystem
+- [FS Theory of Operations](THEOPSv2.md) - a detailed description of key concepts of this filesystem (See [v1.x FS Theory of...](THEOPS.md) for earlier version)
-- [Regression Testing Status](./RegresssionTests) - regression test code and output logs - growing as we certify each of the features (604+ tests so far)
+- [Regression Testing Status](./RegresssionTests) - regression test code and output logs - growing as we certify each of the features (900+ tests so far)

 ## Flash Filesystem Features